katarzynapi/autonomous-intersection/README.md

 ## Simulation examples

 ### Intersection with lights
-#### Overview
 The simulation presents car movement on the crossing of two single-lane roads with lights.
 It is presented on the exemplary map fragment taken from OpenStreetMap.
 [![N|Solid](https://raw.githubusercontent.com/katarzynapi/autonomous-intersection/master/pictures_report/map.png)](https://raw.githubusercontent.com/katarzynapi/autonomous-intersection/master/pictures_report/map.png)

-Before performing simulation, the structure of roads was loaded to the model data structure as described in Map preparation section.
+Before performing simulation, the structure of roads was loaded to the model data structure as described in **Map preparation** section (below).
 Also lights were added to proper cells on the crossing entering points.
 An entering-point cell can have more than one light assigned.
 Every light is ascribed to a path, to which it applies.
 [![N|Solid](https://raw.githubusercontent.com/katarzynapi/autonomous-intersection/master/pictures_report/lights_location.png)](https://raw.githubusercontent.com/katarzynapi/autonomous-intersection/master/pictures_report/lights_location.png)

 During the simulation, cars are generated randomly at the beginnings of roads.
 Each car has predefined: